kartpop/dsa-go/README.md

 Practicing data structures and algorithms in Go.

-Note: Error handling has been deliberately ignored for the time being - will be included later.
+Note: Error handling has not been included deliberately.